 The first evidence for an Early Plains Woodland occupation in the state was documented at the Naze site in the James River valley (Gregg 1987).
 A burned structure, dating to 550-410 BC, was uncovered 75-80 cm below ground surface (Gregg 1987).
-Several other sites along the James River may also have Early Woodland components (Gregg et al. 1987).
-An Early Plains Woodland site has been reported in the SRSU.
-The Dahnke-Reinke site (32CS29) has a postulated Early Woodland component (Thompson 1990).
+Several other sites along the James River also have Early Woodland components (Gregg et al. 1987).
+The Dahnke-Reinke site (32CS29) in the Sheyenne River Study Unit has a postulated Early Woodland component (Thompson 1990).
 However, the report is lacking in sufficient description of the stratigraphic relationships of both natural and cultural deposits and analysis of the relationship of cultural artifacts of these deposits to allow for such an interpretation.
 Diagnostic artifacts recovered from the Lake Coe site (32ED85) include a Besant point base and native ceramics, dating one of the components at the site to the Early Plains Woodland period (Stine and Pool 1992:29; Toom et al. 2007).